 What Happens When It Fails?

-One of the biggest dangers of GPS systems is our over-reliance on them.
+One of the biggest dangers of GPS and related navigation technologies is over-reliance.
 In the event that a signal can't be found or the device's battery dies, you can easily find yourself lost in an unfamiliar area.

 5. Reliance on US Department of Defense